Karthikeya254/Computer-Vision-Projects/Image Matching RANSAC/README.md

-# Image Matching usign SIFT descriptors and RANSAC Algorithm
+# Image Matching using SIFT descriptors and RANSAC Algorithm

 #### Running the Code
 Run make to compile the program and then input the command